AudioKit/AudioKit/README.md

 | [Cocoapods](https://cocoapods.org/)              | `Podfile`  | `pod 'AudioKit', '~> 3.7'`   |

 ## Example Code
 There are three Hello World projects, one for each of the Apple platforms: iOS, macOS, and tvOS.
-They simply play an oscillator and display the waveform.
+They play oscillators and display the waveform.
 The examples rely on the frameworks being built so you can either download the precompiled frameworks or [build them on your own](https://github.com/audiokit/AudioKit/blob/master/Frameworks/README.md)    .

-Hello World basically consists of just a few sections of code:
+For Hello World you only need to understand a few lines of code:

 | Code                                     | Description                  |
 |------------------------------------------|------------------------------|